When I tell people I’m a Somatic Sexologist, they always ask, “How did you get into that?

 No Love & Light or Good Vibes Only around here.
 Your messiness and humanness are not only encouraged, but required for exciting, deep intimacy.
 There is no striving for perfection, being fully “healed”, or shame for not being regulated all the time like a cold robot.
 We get to be human, together.

-Taking long walks with my cute dogs and admiring flowers
+Taking long walks with my dogs and a podcast

 drinking black coffee by a camp fire with a good book (preferably one with that old book smell)